kkmzero/isampp/docs/manual.md

 File:   i_pickuptypes.inc
 ```

-Pickup types specify behavior of created pickups in gamemodes.
+Pickup types specify behavior of created pickups in gamemodes and each of them can be set as input parameter in function *CreatePickup*.
 </br></br>

 | Identifier              | Value | Description                                                              |